Artamon Matveyev: Biography

 After Matveev had become head of the Little Russian Chancellery in 1669 and after the death of the tsar's first consort Maria Miloslavskaya, tsar Alexis visited the house of Matveev to meet prospective brides.
 Here Alexis also met Natalia Naryshkina, whom he married on 22 January 1671.
 Matveev had 'sponsored' several young ladies at his house, including Natalia.
 She was put forward due to her family connections as her brothers were subordinant officers in Matveev's musketeer regiments.
 At the end of the year Matveyev was raised to the rank of okolnichy, and on 1 September 1674 attained the still higher dignity of boyar.
 The deplorable physical condition of Alexius's immediate successor, Feodor III, suggested to Matveyev the desirability of elevating to the throne the sturdy little tsarevich Peter, then in his fourth year.
 He purchased the allegiance of the Streltsy and then, summoning the boyars of the council, earnestly represented to them that Feodor was unable to reign and urged the substitution of little Peter.
 But the reactionary boyars, among whom were the near kinsmen of Feodor, proclaimed him tsar and Matveyev was banished to Pustozyorsk, where he remained until Feodor's death on 7 May 1682.
 Immediately afterwards Peter was proclaimed tsar by Patriarch Joachim, and the first ukaz issued in Peter's name summoned Matveyev to return to the capital and act as chief adviser to the tsaritsa Natalia.
 Matveyev came to Moscow on 11 May, and four days later had to meet with the rebellious Streltsy, who had been instigated to rebel by the anti-Petrine faction.
 He had already succeeded in partially pacifying them, when one of their colonels began to abuse the still hesitating and suspicious musketeers.
 Infuriated, they seized Matveyev and hacked him to pieces.

 Matveyev was a very educated and versatile individual for his time.
-He organized a publishing house on the premises of the Posolsky Prikaz and compiled the so-called Book of Titles (Царский титулярник), an illustrated reference book about titles of the Russian tsar and foreign rulers, with some information on Russian history, pictures of different coats of arms, stamps, monarchs and patriarchs.
+He organized a publishing house on the premises of the Posolsky Prikaz and compiled the so-called Tsarsky titulyarnik (Царский титулярник), an illustrated reference book about titles of the Russian tsar and foreign rulers, with some information on Russian history, pictures of different coats of arms, stamps, monarchs and patriarchs.
 Matveyev was also a collector of rare books and had a huge library.
 He decorated his house with pieces of fine art, optical devices and models of different ships.
-Matveyev was the one to introduce theater to the court by organizing a group of actors who staged various plays.
+Matveyev was the one to introduce theater to the court by organizing a group of actors guided by George Hüfner who staged various plays.
 He was also one of the organizers of the first apothecary in Moscow.
 His son Andrey Matveev was made a count and served as the first President of Justice Collegium.